boytchev/disfigure/docs/userguide.md

 &ndash; [see it](../examples/number-generators.html).
 By default *offset*=0, *min*=-1 and *max*=1.
 Internally uses
 the sine function.
-Parameter *offset* shifts the oscillation foreward or backward in time.
+Parameter *offset* shifts the oscillation forward or backward in time.

 ```js
 figure.head.turn = regular( time, 0, -60, 60 );